-1. Locate the bilge pump switch at the MDP and switch

-to the manual position.
+1. Locate the bilge pump switches at the Nav station and switch them to the manual position.

 2. Another procedure to be used in extreme circumstances involves locating the float switch and manually rotating the float handle on the side of the float switch to simulate the float switch being underwater.
 This will energize the pump and the pump will operate.